raharrison/ryanharrison.co.uk/_posts/2013-09-20-c-string-concatenation-instead-of-stringbuilders.md

 }
 {% endhighlight %}

 Using this method is a lot more efficient thanks to the fact that `StringBuilders` keep the same position in memory for their strings and do not perform inefficient copy operations each time a new string is appended (for example number 4 from above would not be created in a completely separate memory location).
 This makes `StringBuilders` very useful when concatenating many strings at once.
-But that doesn’t mean go replace all of your string concatenation code with StringBuilders right away.
+But that doesn't mean go replace all of your string concatenation code with StringBuilders right away.
 There are some situations where explicitly using a StringBuilder can make the situation worse.
 For example:

 {% highlight csharp %}
 string result = "foo " + "bar " + "baz";
 {% endhighlight %}

-You might think that this suffers with the same inefficiencies as in the first example but in fact it doesn’t at all.
-The difference is that compile-time concatenations (which is what’s happening here) are automatically translated by the compiler into the appropriate calls to `String.Concat()` (which is the fastest way).
+You might think that this suffers with the same inefficiencies as in the first example but in fact it doesn't at all.
+The difference is that compile-time concatenations (which is what's happening here) are automatically translated by the compiler into the appropriate calls to `String.Concat()` (which is the fastest way).
 Adding a `StringBuilder` would essentially be ruining the optimisations made by the compiler.
 The use of `StringBuilder` should be reserved to building complex strings at runtime – not replacing compile time concatenations.